wallarm/product-documentation/docs/4.2/admin-en/configuration-guides/envoy/fine-tuning.md

 ##  Basic settings

-The `conf` section of the Wallarm API Security configuration contains the parameters that influence filtering node's basic operations:
+The `conf` section of the Wallarm configuration contains the parameters that influence filtering node's basic operations:

 ```
 conf: